Give Me a Chance (Lay song)

-"Give Me a Chance" is a single recorded by Chinese rapper Lay for his solo album Namanana.
+"Give Me a Chance" is a single recorded by Chinese singer Lay for his solo album Namanana.
 The song was pre-released on October 5, 2018, by SM Entertainment and Zhang Yixing Studio.

 Background and release

 On September 28, it was announced that Lay would pre-release his song "Give Me a Chance" on October 5, the lyrics and composing of which were co-written and co-composed by Bazzi, and would release the music video of the song on October 7.
 On October 5, the track was released.

 Written and composed by Lay, Bazzi and others, "Give Me a Chance" is described as having a trap beat over a dreamy melody with lyrics about a former lover.

 Music video

 On October 5, a teaser of the music video of "Give Me a Chance" was released.
 On October 7, the music video was officially released.

 The music video shows Lay dancing along with backup dancers in an industrial setting and on a rooftop.